LavaMoat/lavamoat.github.io/src/content/docs/guides/webpack.md

 Sadly, even tree shaking doesn't eliminate that module.
 It's left there and failing to work when reached by runtime control flow.

 This plugin will skip policy enforcement for such ignored modules so that they do not have to be explicitly listed in the policy file.

+#### Ambient assets

+Whenever webpack finds `new URL('./existing/path/to/file')` in the code it turns that file into an asset in your output folder by default.
+LavaMoat disables that for files requested from node_modules.

 ## Security